Burakovsky, fluke goal, spark Avalanche's 6-1 rout of Sabres - WHIZ News

 Hutton was chased after allowing five goals on 13 shots.
 He was replaced by rookie Jonas Johansson, who finished with 13 saves after allowing a goal on the first shot he faced in his NHL debut.

-Burakovsky scored 45 seconds later, and the Avalanche sealed the win by scoring four times on 10 shots in the second period.

-The clouds of frustration continued gathering over the Sabres, who have lost four of five and are already in jeopardy of extending the NHL’s longest active playoff drought to a ninth season.

-During his weekly appearance on the Sabres flagship station, WGR-Radio, before the game, general manager Jason Botterill acknowledged that owners Terry and Kim Pegula are unhappy with the team’s inconsistencies.
+The loss came on a day Sabres general manager Jason Botterill acknowledged owners Terry and Kim Pegula are unhappy with the team’s inconsistencies.

-“To put it bluntly, my conversations with Terry and Kim, they’re frustrated with the results,” he said.
+“To put it bluntly, my conversations with Terry and Kim, they’re frustrated with the results,” he said, during his weekly appearance on the Sabres flagship station, WGR-Radio.
 “They want better results.”

 Botterill was specifically referring to the Sabres coming out of their 10-day break and losing consecutive games to Ottawa and Montreal.
 The losses led to Sabres fans going to social media and radio in criticizing Botterill and the owners.